 We use our maths skills every day in the simplest of tasks, from counting change to time-keeping.
 Encourage your child to take charge of their own pocket money; they can budget it and allocate funds for upcoming activities that week.

-Board games like Scrabble and Monopoly are both fun and educational.
+Board games like Scrabble and Ticket to Ride are both fun and educational.
 They will come in particularly handy on those rainy days by providing hours of mentally stimulating entertainment, as well as a bit of healthy competition.

 You can encourage your child to use their creativity and knowledge to build projects from common household materials.
 In doing so they will learn new skills, practise existing ones, and at the end, have something to be proud of.